THE SCIENTIFIC METHOD

 - Medically-graded International Testing Standards

-- Submission to FDA as orthotic Device
+- Registered by the FDA as an orthotic device

 - Existing Data on the Science of Sitting